 At the VA: (a) Neuroseizure Clinic; (b) movement disorders clinic (c) Sleep Medicine Clinic; (d) Polytrauma Neuropsychology (PRC, PONS, or PTRP); (e) Clinical Psychology training experiences (primary care, spinal cord, transplant evaluations, palliative care, trauma, substance use disorders, geropsychology, psychosocial rehabilitation for serious mental illness, rural mental health, etc.).

-At University of Texas Health Science Center at San Antonio (UT Health): Comprehensive Epilepsy Service.
+At UT Health San Antonio: Comprehensive Epilepsy Service.

 • Second-year fellows provide tiered neuropsychology case supervision to neuropsychology practicum students.